Generate sparse dummy variables

 Details

-Only factor variables can be used with sparse_dummy()
+Only factor variables can be used with sparse_dummy().
+A call to

 vector produced won't be sparse.